Plumber Salary by State

 Good to know

-The journeyman wage estimates above are derived from BLS 75th-percentile state data and cross-referenced with UA (United Association) local contract rates where publicly available.
+The journeyman wage estimates above are derived from BLS May 2025 75th-percentile national data and cross-referenced with UA local contract rates where publicly available.
 Individual pay will vary based on whether you’re working residential, commercial, or industrial, and whether your employer is union or non-union.
 Always verify current rates with your local UA chapter or state licensing board.

 Master plumber salary by state

 A master plumber license is the highest credential in the trade.
-It typically requires 2–5 years of journeyman experience after licensure, plus passing a state-administered master plumber exam.
-Most states also require master plumbers to pull permits — meaning if you run a plumbing company, you need at least one master on staff or ownership.
+It typically requires 2–5 years of journeyman experience after licensure, plus passing a state-administered master exam.
+In most states, you must hold a master license to legally operate your own plumbing company and pull permits — making it the gateway to the highest income tier in the trade.

-The earnings jump from journeyman to master is real, but it plays out differently depending on your path.
-If you’re an employed master plumber working for a contractor, you can expect 15–25% above journeyman rates in most markets.
-If you use your master license to run your own business, income potential is substantially higher — but variable.
+The earnings jump from journeyman to master plays out differently depending on your path.
+An employed master plumber working for a contractor typically earns 15–25% above journeyman rates.
+A master who runs their own business has substantially higher income potential — but with business risk and management responsibility that salaried work does not carry.

 State Est. Employed Master Plumber Est. Self-Employed / Business Owner Years Journeyman Required